kalisio/crisis/src/statics/aktnmap-terms_en.md

 ### Cookies and similar technologies

 We use [JWT](https://jwt.io/) and [Web storage](https://en.wikipedia.org/wiki/Web_storage) to keep you logged in.
-A JWT is a token that our web server stores on your computer or mobile device, which is send to us when you return to our Services.
+A JWT is a token that our Services store on your computer or mobile device, which is send to us when you return to our Services.
 The tokens we sets are essential for the operation of the Services.
 By using our Services, you agree that we can place these types of tokens on your computer or device otherwise you will not be able to log in or use the Services.

 We use cookies to log you in with third-party identity providers like Google using [OAuth](https://en.wikipedia.org/wiki/OAuth).
-A cookie is a small piece of text that our web server stores on your computer or mobile device, which your browser sends to us when you return to our site.
+A cookie is a small piece of text that our Services store on your computer or mobile device, which your browser sends to us when you return to our Services.

 ### Automatically Collected Information